mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

 YAML-formatted *Test Scenario Files*.
 Each Test Scenario File describes exactly one Atlas Planned Maintenance Test.
 A Test Scenario File has the following keys:

-* maintenancePlan (document): a *Planned Maintenance Scenario* object.
-Each object has the following keys:

 * initialConfiguration (document): Description of *Cluster Configuration Options* to be used for initializing the test cluster.
 This document MUST contain the following keys:

   * clusterConfiguration (document): Document containing initial *Basic Configuration Options* values.
     This document MUST, at a minimum, have all fields **required** by the `Create One Cluster <https://docs.atlas.mongodb.com/reference/api/clusters-create-one/>`_ endpoint.
   * processArgs (document): Document containing initial *Advanced Configuration Option* values.
 This MAY be an empty document if the maintenance plan does not require modifying the Advanced Configuration Options.

+* operations (array): List of operations to be performed, representing the maintenance event.
+Each operation is a document containing one key which is the name of the operation.
+The possible operations are:

+  * setClusterConfiguration: set the cluster configuration to the specified *Cluster Configuration Options* as defined in initialConfiguration.
-  * finalConfiguration (document): Description of **new** *Cluster Configuration Options* to be applied to the test cluster.
-This document MUST contain the following keys (note that at least one of these fields MUST be a non-empty document):
+    The value must be the *Cluster Configuration Options* which MUST contain the following keys (note that at least one of these fields MUST be a non-empty document):

     * clusterConfiguration (document): Document containing final *Basic Configuration Option* values.